elkhouryk/RS-TransCLIP/README.md

 # The following 7 datasets (AID, EuroSAT, OPTIMAL31, PatternNet, RESISC45, RSC11, RSICB256) will be
 # automatically downloaded and formatted from Hugging Face using the run_dataset_download.py script.

-# The automatically downloadable and formatted MLRSNet and RSICB128 dataset will be available soon.
+# The automatically downloadable and formatted MLRSNet and RSICB128 datasets will be available soon.

 python3 run_dataset_download.py --dataset_name <dataset_name>
 ```